revarbat/muv/README.md

 Usage
 -----

-The muv program expects the input MUV source file to be given on the command-line.
+The `muv` program expects the input MUV source file to be given on the command-line.
-The MUF output will be printed to `STDOUT`, error messages will be printed to `STDERR`, and the return code will be non-zero if errors were found.
+The MUF output will, by default, be written to `STDOUT`.
+Error messages will be printed to `STDERR`, and the return code will be non-zero if errors were found.

-    ./muv sourcefile.muv >outfile.muf
+    muv sourcefile.muv >outfile.muf

-You can use `-m` to wrap the output in MUF editor commands:
+You can use `-w PROGNAME` to wrap the output in MUF editor commands.

-    ./muv -m sourcefile.muv >outfile.muf
+    muv -w cmd-whospecies whospecies.muv >whospecies.muf

+Using `-o OUTFILE` will write the output MUF code to OUTFILE instead of STDOUT.

+    muv -o whospecies.muf whospecies.muv

 Links
 -----
 - Language reference: <https://github.com/revarbat/muv/blob/master/REFERENCE.md>
 - TODO List: <https://github.com/revarbat/muv/blob/master/TODO.md>